Nightshade (DC Comics): Suicide Squad

 As the series progressed, Nightshade revealed her past to her team: her post-Crisis origin was that she was the princess of the "Land of Nightshades".
 Eve Eden's mother Maureen was the queen of the Land of Nightshades, and fled to Earth with her infant children to escape the demonic power of an entity known as the Incubus.
 Eve believed she was a normal child until her mother took her and her brother Larry into the Land of Nightshades, to show them their true heritage.
 This was a costly mistake.
 The Incubus found them, kidnapped Larry and mortally wounded Maureen.
 Eve's mother used her last breath to reveal to Eve her hereditary powers over darkness.
 Eve promised her dying mother that she would one day return to save her younger brother.
 The Incubus possessed Larry's body, killing him in the process, and hid within the Land of Nightshades slaughtering all remaining human inhabitants.
 It was revealed that when Nightshade (who post-Crisis now possessed the additional ability of teleportation) used her powers to teleport that the process required her to pass through the barren and haunted Land of Nightshades.

 Waller gave Nightshade permission to take the team for her personal mission in return for her help in taking down a drug cartel overseas.
 It was volunteer only, but everyone currently on the team agreed to go with the exception of Captain Boomerang.
 Bronze Tiger had to take him out, get him drunk, and drag him along unconscious.
 They entered the Land of Nightshades and discovered that Larry was dead and his body was controlled by the Incubus.
 It was revealed that June Moone's mysterious and evil "Enchantress" persona was in truth the entity known as the "Succubus".
 The two entities sought to possess Larry and Eve to force the siblings to conceive a child who would be the incarnation of their demonic master.
 Enchantress was stripped of her powers when the Succubus left her body to possess Nightshade.
 The evil entity failed to realize that Nightshade's will was stronger than her brother's, and was destroyed.
 Nightshade absorbed the Succubus' powers.
 With the Succubus defeated, Nightshade watched as her teammate Deadshot shot and killed the Incubus.

 After the Suicide Squad

 When the Suicide Squad series came to an end, Nightshade was shown working for Sarge Steel at the CBI.
 She made several appearances in the Superboy and the Ravers comic and would also be part of the L.A.W. miniseries, which reunited all the Charlton Action Heroes owned by DC.
-During the Superman/Batman story arc "Public Enemies", she was for a brief time under the control of Gorilla Grodd, trying to capture Superman for a billion-dollar reward.
-This was part of a grouping of super-powered individuals, most villains, also brainwashed by Gorilla Grodd.
-The reward was set out by then-President Lex Luthor.
-The confrontations take place in Washington, D.C.
-Nightshade and the villains were ultimately defeated.
+During the Superman/Batman story arc "Public Enemies", Nightshade falls under the control of Gorilla Grodd and is sent to claim the billion-dollar bounty placed on Superman.